GuyMograbi/mograblog/src/posts/2016/10/java-productivity-tools.md

 I'd still love to see something similar to this but with compilation on the client side.
 Which means the sources are downloaded to your machine and then compiled for your project.
 While this idea sounds counterintuitive, I think it will show lots of benefits.
+One of those benefits is that everything is debuggable - just like in node.
+If I have a problem with some 3rd-party, I can simply debug it and modify its sources.

+In Java I need the sources, and even if I have them I usually cannot change the source - it is definitely not easy.
+But if the dependency mechanism will assume building the sources is always required, then there'd be no problem.

 # [mavenmon](https://github.com/coder-on-deck/mavenmon)